folio-org/folio-sample-modules/hello-vertx/README.md

 ## Files

-There's only one source file:
+There is only one source file:

  - MainVerticle.java: the "main program", an HTTP server that serves our requests.